The Town of Claremont elections are held every two years on the third Saturday in October, the next to be held on

 The Town's elections are conducted as postal elections by the Western Australian Electoral Commission.
-The Commission appoints a Returning Officer who oversees the elections which includes taking candidate nominations and supervising the count on election night.
+The Commission appoints a Returning Officer who oversees the elections, including taking candidate nominations and supervising the count on election night.

-The count commences at 6.00pm that same day and the results are normally available later that evening.
-Voting in local government elections is not compulsory.
+The count commences at 6.00pm on election day and the results are usually available later that night.

 How to become an Elected Member

 The nomination period to become a candidate in the 2017 local government elections opens on Thursday 7 September 2017 and closes on Thursday 14 September 2017 at 4.00pm on the 37th day before election day.

 The Town’s Returning Officer is responsible for the conduct and processes associated with the Town of Claremont local government elections.
 The Returning Officer is able to provide further information for prospective candidates including guides and forms for candidates and scrutineers.